 As a result, units in the Thai quota generally took longer to sell.
 In addition, when it comes to reselling a unit in the Foreign Freehold quota a premium is added to the resale price.
 These two factors combined inspire developers to charge a premium of approximately 10,000 THB per square meter at the point of purchase for a unit under the Foreign Freehold quota.

-In addition to the premium on the price tag for a unit in the Foreign Freehold quota, the taxes and transfer fees are 6.3% of the value in relation to freehold as opposed to 1.1% of the value in the case of a lease.
+In addition to the premium on the price tag for a unit in the Foreign Freehold quota, the total transfer fees and taxes are 6.8% of the value in relation to freehold as opposed to 1.1% of the value in the case of a lease.

 In summary, the combined effect of no premium and lower taxes means that in reality, a leasehold unit can overall be approximately 10 – 15% cheaper than a foreign freehold unit.